Gear & ReviewsGear ReviewsBoxingMuay ThaiSolo Training

 • Structured bag work → Heavy Bag Pro.

-• Cardio habit → a free fitness app.
+• Free cardio → Kickboxing Fitness Trainer (Android) or a free fitness app.

 2. What equipment do you have?

-• Nothing → FightFlow or a shadow app.
+• Nothing → FightFlow or The Shadow Boxing App.

 • Heavy bag → Heavy Bag Pro + FightFlow.